One of my favorites, most of this post is a repeat from last year.

 In these five minutes from Seinfeld, you can see what happens when you try to avoid market failure:

 My sources and more: Through a Hidden Brain podcast, I heard Professor Timur Kuran explain preference falsification.
-Then, after taking a preview peek at his book, I also recommend the podcast.
+Then, after taking a preview peek at his book, I still recommend the podcast.
 It made my morning four mile walk seem much briefer.
 Meanwhile, we’ve looked at Joel Waldfogel and the deadweight loss of gift giving, here.